robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ### .red[Claim 2:] The room has no black cats

 ???
 So given the cat situation, here are potential claims of interest.
 First, The room has at least one black cat.
 Another claim could be, the room has no black cats.
-The first claim is about a tangible property of the room, i.e. something you can see, the second claim is about an intangible property of the room, i.e. something you cannot see but only experience, lack of cats.
+The first claim is about a tangible property of the room, i.e. something you can see, the second claim is about an intangible property of the room, i.e. something you cannot see but only experience, which in this case is lack of cats.
+People with varying levels of paranoia about cats may experience this property differently.

 --
 ### .blue[